Mathieu-Poirier/Mathieu-Poirier/README.md

 How did I end up here?

 I've been enjoying web development since I realized I could make websites that did what you needed them to and nothing you didn't.
-Modern Javascript UI makes me want to simplify all the websites on the Internet, so that they serve a purpose instead of being spyware.
+I appreciate Flask's simple to use, yet expressive endpoints, React's router and C#'s love of dependency injection.
 I'm currently looking for a role in fullstack web development, ideally writing Python, Javascript/Typescript or C#.
 I'd especially love to work in companies that have amazing training and clear development goals.
 If you're hiring, let's chat!

 Highlighted projects
 - Website that can host real-time graphs that showcase efficiency metrics about an assembly line: (D3.js, WebSocket.js, PostgreSQL, Node.js, Angular, Keyboard Scanner, Python)